AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

 In this section we will explain how to add and configure data labels and tooltips.
 Full explanation of formatting and tuning visual appearance for them can be found in Labels and tooltips.

-If you want to configure data labels and tooltips for all series - you should do that with **labels()** and **tooltip()** methods.
+If you want to configure data labels and tooltips for all series - you should do that with **.labels()** and **.tooltip()** methods.
 You can tune their visual appearance, positioning and format.
 Let's do that in the following example: we will make data labels appear to the top of the data points, also, we will format labels so they show only the value corresponding to the point and tooltip will show detailed description.

-When formatting data labels text and tooltip we can use **contentFormatter()** and **textFormatter()**.
+When formatting data labels text and tooltip we can use **.contentFormatter()** and **.textFormatter()**.

 {sample}BCT\_OHLC\_Chart\_07{sample}
 <!--